astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/generics.md

 box: MyBox[int] = MyBox(5)

-# TODO should emit a diagnostic here (str and int don't unify)
+# TODO should emit a diagnostic here (str is not assignable to int)
 wrong_innards: MyBox[int] = MyBox("five")

 # TODO reveal int